BSc (Hons) Sport and Exercise Science

 100% of our BSc (Hons) Sport and Exercise Science graduates were in work or further study within six months of completing this course (HESA, 2016)

-- Develop vital employability skills while undertaking work placements with organisations like Derby County Football Club and Leicester Tigers Rugby Club
+- Build vital employability skills on work placements with organisations like Derby County FC, Derbyshire Country Cricket Club and Burton Albion FC.

 UCAS code: C603